AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

-Car insurance in Montana costs less than the national average for both full and minimum coverage.
-With more than 150,446 miles of public roads, including those winding through Yellowstone National Park and Glacier National Park, Montana residents have plenty of places to drive.
+Car insurance premiums in Montana are currently slightly lower than the U.S. average for full coverage.
+The state is home to over 75,000 miles of public roads, taking drivers through scenic routes like Glacier National Park and Yellowstone.
 Learn more about how much you might pay for car insurance, plus how to lower your premium.

 Average Cost of Car Insurance in Montana

-The average cost of auto insurance in Montana is $1,992 annually for full coverage.
-This is around 17 percent less than the national average cost of full coverage ($2,399).
-Minimum coverage in Montana costs $528 on average, cheaper than the national average of $635.
+The average cost of auto insurance in Montana is $2,315 annually for full coverage.
+This is comparable to the national average cost of full coverage.
+Minimum coverage in Montana costs $563 on average, which is generally more affordable than many other states.

-If you’re one of the approximately 800,000 residents with a driver’s license, we’ll show you the averages for various demographics and situations, plus give you tips on discounts and state-specific insurance information.
+If you’re one of the approximately 870,000 residents with a driver’s license, we’ll show you the averages for various demographics and situations, plus give you tips on discounts and state-specific insurance information.1

 By City